backspace/slack-statsbot/README.md

     heroku run -a yourappname sequelize --env production db:migrate

+But maybe that doesn’t even work, either.
+Check out [the issue](https://github.com/backspace/slack-statsbot/issues/8) for details.

 ## Acknowledgements

 Thanks to my mom for raising me with feminist values, even if they weren’t called that.
 Many friends and writers have helped me learn more about anti-oppression or social justice or whatever you like to call it.